Parquetry/minima/about.md

 by the HOWA board, and I lived in Florida (it’s famously flat), and the skatepark, I visited every week, it was devoid of people.
 Not once did I see anyone there.
 So skating was also out of the question too.
 I took to a revolution of the mind, whatever that means.
 I’m still working that out.

+I come from a long line of English grocers.
+There's a specific grocery store in Boston UK, and it was the family business for several generations.
+But my dad and his brother were the first to break the mold, the former becoming a journalist for supermarket tabloids and the latter a schoolmaster and Latin tutor.

 I never had the money for clothes and sneakers, so my solace was in music and literature.
 I turned to music boards and forums, you can check out my last.fm page here, it's been scrobbling my Spotify plays for ten years – Soulseek torrents and YouTube streams are therefore not included, unfortunately.
 I wanted Bernie Sanders to be president, I preferred the nonhierarchical spirit of punk, rave, and Broward County rap to the high production value of mainstream rock, EDM, and Atlanta rap.
 I eventually realized I preferred music burning with life, that changes how you dress and what you dream of, and hopefully inclusive.

 <img class="image" src="Screenshot 2023-07-27 at 12.08.38 PM.png">